ItaiAxelrad/itaiaxelrad/src/projects/personal/vEleven/index.md

 ---
 title: vEleven
 date: 2020-12-05
-tags: ['logbook', 'CMS', 'SPA', 'climbing', 'python', 'Netlify', 'scraping']
+tags: ['logbook', 'CMS', 'SPA', 'climbing', 'python', 'Netlify', 'scraping', 'javascript']
 ---

 Most of my project ideas arise from my desire to control my own data.
 This project is no different.
-You can see the completed project at [vEleven.netlify.app](https://veleven.netlify.app/).
+You can see the completed project at [vEleven.us](https://veleven.us/).

 ## Introduction